Hms95/AWS-Code-Deploy/README.md

 # AWS-Code-Deploy

-This is a sample repository
+This is a sample repository created just now.